Book Reviews: An overlooked path to Success [Infographic]

 Modern shoppers make their decisions largely based on reviews and recommendations.
 We’ve always relied heavily on the recommendations of others to inform our buying decisions—that aspect of our consumer activity hasn’t changed.

-But according to Invesp’s 2015 research, 88% of consumers trust online reviews as much as personal recommendations (see the full infographic below).
+However, according to Invesp’s 2015 research, 88% of consumers trust online reviews as much as personal recommendations (see the full infographic below).

 Let that sink in.
 We overwhelmingly accept anonymous online reviews with the same weight we accept the recommendation of someone we personally know.
 That’s a staggering amount of faith to have in a stranger.
 But the fact remains; we’ll open our wallets based on the advice of unknown consumers like us.